What is the evil eye? What do evil eye protection jewelry and amulets mean?

 Blue: The traditional color for good karma, positive energies and protection against the evil eye.
 Light Blue: Color of the sky – symbolizes truth and therefore it provides direct protection against the evil eye.

 The ‘evil eye’ ‘mati’ ‘ojo turco’ ‘nazar’ the tradition of the charm persists, for new babies, new businesses, housewarmings and even new cars – any occasion when a ‘good luck’ wish is called for.
 Real story behind the evil eye beads or lucky eye beads.
-Why the blue evil eye bead is more than just a good luck charm.
+Why the evil eye necklace is more than just a good luck charm.
 How to get rid of somebody’s bad eye?

 At almost every stages of human history, man has looked for the assistance of magic objects called talismans to defy evil forces.
 So what does the evil eye mean?